zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/defining-role-permissions.md

 # Defining Role Permissions

-Roles collect permissions, so when Users are given a Role, they receive all the permissions defined by the Role.
+Roles collect permissions, so when Users are given a Role, they inherit all Role's permissions.

 If you create a Role with permission to access something in the Control Panel, the *View Control Panel Menu* permission is automatically granted.